-The Summer Internship for INdigenous Peoples in Genomics Canada (SING Canada) is an initiative associated with the Indigenous Science, Technology, and Society (Indigenous STS) Research and Training Program led by Dr. Kim TallBear at the University of Alberta, Faculty of Native Studies.
-Designed in consultation with SING USA and SING Aotearoa, SING Canada is an annual one-week intensive workshop designed to build Indigenous capacity and scientific literacy by training undergraduate and graduate students, postdoctoral, and community fellows in the basic of genomics, bioinformatics, and Indigenous and decolonial bioethics.
-This week-long, all expenses paid residential program invites Indigenous participants to engage in hands-on classroom, lab, and field training in genomic sciences.
-Participants can include undergraduate and graduate students as well as community members.
-They will be introduced to leading advances in and decolonial approaches to genomics, bioinformatics, and the ethical, environmental, economic, legal, and social (GE3LS) implications of those sciences.
-Participants will gain awareness of the uses, misuses, opportunities, and limitations of genomics as a tool for Indigenous peoples’ self-governance.
-The goal of SING Canada is to build Indigenous capacity in scientific literacy by training undergraduate and graduate students in addition to Indigenous community members who are currently university students to grapple expertly with techno-scientific projects and topics that affect their territories, peoples, economies, and institutions.
-SING Canada is distinguished by its dedication to critical Indigenous theory and an emphasis on discussing the local and global political, legal, biological, and Indigenous contexts where the workshops take place, including the human and other-than-human relations that have implications variously for human and non-human health, environments, and societies.
+The Summer internship for INdigenous peoples in Genomics Canada (SING Canada) is an initiative associated with the Indigenous Science, Technology, and Society Research and Training Program (Indigenous STS) at the University of Alberta, Faculty of Native Studies.
+Building on the success of SING US and SING Aotearoa, SING Canada is an annual one-week intensive workshop designed to build Indigenous capacity and scientific literacy by training undergraduate and graduate students, postdoctoral, and community fellows in the basic of genomics, bioinformatics, and Indigenous and decolonial bioethics.
+This week-long, all expenses paid residential program invites Indigenous participants to engage in hands-on classroom, lab, and field training in genomic sciences and Indigenous knowledge.
+The curriculum includes an introduction to leading advances in and Indigenous approaches to genomics and its the ethical, environmental, economic, legal, and social (GE3LS) implications.
+Participants gain an awareness of the uses, misuses, opportunities, and limitations of genomics as a tool for Indigenous peoples’ governance.
+SING Canada is distinguished by its dedication to critical Indigenous theory and an emphasis on discussing the local contexts (i.e. political, legal, biological, and Indigenous) where the workshops take place, including the human and other-than-human relations that have implications variously for human and non-human health, environments, and societies.
 This is not your average summer science training program!

 Slide show with snapshots from the Summer 2017 SING program held at the University of Arizona.